microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/explanations/recording-bot-policy.md

 ## Application Instances

-An application instance is the connection between the recording application for the policy and the app registration of the bot implentation.
+An application instance is the connection between the recording application for the policy and the app registration of the bot implementation.
 The application instance creates a Microsoft Entra Id resource that is linked to the app registration, also in Entra Id.
-The app registration and the application instance don't have to be in the same Entra Id tenant.
-This is especially interesting for multi tenant recording bot implementations as it allows the hosting tenant to configure things like permissions and the notification URL and the customer tenants to define the behaviour of the recording policy.
+The app registration and the application instance do not have to be in the same Entra Id tenant.
+This is especially interesting for multi tenant recording bot implementations as it allows the hosting tenant to configure things like permissions and the notification URL and the consumer tenants to define the behaviour of the recording policy.

 An application instance is a Microsoft Entra Id resource similar to a user.
 Application instances